 The browsing of sites using different mobile devices has been tested and is supported up-front (provided the standard applications, modules and design standards are used).

 Should site owners wish to employ external designers or developers to work on extra modules, they will first need to consult ICTS/CMD.
 Input and sign-off is required to ensure that the UCT standards are complied with to ensure stability and quality.
-Externally-developed Drupal modules will have to be carefully checked and tested before they can be hosted on the UCT platform.
+Externally-developed Drupal modules must be carefully checked and tested before they can be hosted on the UCT platform.

 In addition, if external developers are employed to create modules, all on-going costs will also be the responsibility of the requesters.
 These include costs for upgrades of the modules and testing them against platform and Drupal updates.

-The initial suite of functionality provided will be comprehensive and should cater for most websites without the requirement for additional modules.
+The initial suite of functionality provided is comprehensive and should cater for most websites without the requirement for additional modules.
 If there is any functionality required that does not exist within the suite of available modules, it can be requested through engaging with ICTS and CMD.

-A detailed request will need to be submitted and, if approved, ICTS/CMD will ensure that the functionality is developed according to correct standards and best practice.
+A detailed request must be submitted and, if approved, ICTS/CMD will ensure that the functionality is developed according to correct standards and best practice.
 If the additional functionality does not enhance the core site functionality at all, the cost of development will be borne by the requester.

 The templates provided are designed around internationally recognised usability principles, guaranteeing customers ease of navigation and ensuring that your content structure is optimally organised.
 UCT branding is included, but you are encouraged to use your own colours and logos, and to personalise the site to your liking.